nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/oop/README.md

 * public RationalNumber multiply(RationalNumber o) returning a RationalNumber object representing the multiplication of the current number and another number.
 * public String toString().

 You can use the following two methods for computing the least common multiple and the greatest common divisor of two integer numbers.
-These methods are package-visible.

 ```
-static int greatestCommonDivisor(int a, int b) {
+public static int greatestCommonDivisor(int a, int b) {
     int max = Math.max(a, b);
     int min = Math.min(a, b);